nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 |
 | The list is quite long and is available in the `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.
 Some of those advanced features will be used later in the workshop.
 |
-| For this first deployment, we're going to use the features below:
+| For this first deployment, we're going to use the specifications below:
 |    - tls: allows to attach a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.
 |    - route: defines rules for matching client requests to actions like passing a request to an upstream.